How and why salespod.net became repsly.com

-Obviously Repsly grew in numbers and managed to get VC funding with all the issues they encountered, but would their lives have been easier (less problems down the road) and would they perhaps have grown even quicker if they went with Repsly from the start?
+Obviously, Repsly grew in numbers and managed to get VC funding with all the issues they encountered, but would their lives have been easier (fewer problems down the road) and would they perhaps have grown even quicker if they went with Repsly from the start?
 We’ll never know.
 And what if they did buy salespod.com for $22.000, and realized they couldn’t upload an app called SalesPod?

 If you are not passionate about domain names, naming, domain extensions, and domain registrations, my suggestion is to contact an expert.
 Sometimes a single email can save you hours of work and thousands of dollars.